equinor/septic-config-generator/docs/Howto_SCG.md

 - `input` (string, required): The path to the input `.drawio` file.
 - `pngoutput` (string, optional): The path to the output `.png` file.
 If not provided, the output file will have the same name as the input file but with a `.png` extension.
 - `csvoutput` (string, optional): The path to the output `.csv` file.
-If not provided, the output file will have the same name as the input file but with a `_coords.csv` suffix.
+If not provided, the output file will have the same name as the input file but with a `_components.csv` suffix.

 #### Counters